kashifb007/laravel_search/README.md

 Simply supply a parameter
 - **query**: ipad

-or any other computer hardware related terms such as memory, hard drive, apple, macbook.
+or any other computer hardware related terms such as monitor, speaker, memory, hard drive, apple, macbook.

 You can also supply an optional parameter **sort** which is either 'asc' or 'desc' This will sort by price.